jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

 The photos get added to a recipe as the recipe gets created, so we still need to amend the `recipes#create` action.
-Assuming that the recipes controller and corresponding routes already exist, the `create` action would be updated as follows (for simplicity I'll omit the irrelevant parts here):
+Assuming that the recipes controller and corresponding routes already exist, the `create` action would be updated as follows (for simplicity I'll omit irrelevant parts here):

 ```rb
 # app/controllers/api/v1/recipes_controller.rb